filecoin-project/specs/content/glossary/_index.md

 ## Verified Registry Actor

-The _Verified Registry Actor_ is responsible for managing [verified clients](glossary#verified-client).
+The [_Verified Registry Actor_](sysactors) is responsible for managing [verified clients](glossary#verified-client).

 ## VDF

-A verifiable function that guarantees a random delay given some hardware assumptions and a small set of requirements.
+A Verifiable Delay Function that guarantees a random delay given some hardware assumptions and a small set of requirements.
 These requirements are efficient proof verification, random output, and strong sequentiality.
 Verifiable delay functions are formally defined by [BBBF](https://eprint.iacr.org/2018/601).

 ```text
 {proof, value} <-- VDF(public parameters, seed)